 The rooms with temperature sensors can have a negative effect on the other rooms.
-For example, if the student in Room 114 (which has a sensor) opens the window, her sensor will cause the average temperature to drop and the heating system to respond by running the pump to warm the space.
+For example, if the student in Room 114 (which has a sensor) opens the window, that sensor will cause the average temperature to drop and the heating system to respond by running the pump to warm the space.
 This sometimes causes an over-heating condition in the building.
-Conversely, if the student in Room 114 uses a space heater, her sensor will cause the average temperature to rise and the heating system to respond by shutting off the pump and likely making the rooms too cold.
+Conversely, if the student in Room 114 uses a space heater, that sensor will cause the average temperature to rise and the heating system to respond by shutting off the pump and likely making the rooms too cold.

-Each student has a knob on her radiator that controls air flow.
+Each student has a knob on a radiator that controls air flow.
 (See photo).
 This knob will not adjust the temperature of the air being distributed, but will increase or decrease the air flow.
 It is important to keep the space around your radiators clean and clear of personal items.
 Blocking air flow to the radiators can cause poor heat circulation.